GarCoSim/TraceFileSim/README.md

 ## Build Instructions

-	After cloning the project from this repository, it can be built by issuing the following commands:
+	After cloning the project from this repository, it can be built by navigating to the root directory of the project and issuing the following command:

-	* cd Debug
 		* make

-	The executable `TraceFileSimulator` will be created upon successful compilation.
+	The executable `traceFileSim` will be created upon successful compilation.

+	Additional compiler flags can be specified by setting the value of the CXXFLAGS variable.
+For example:

+		To build with debugging support:

+		* make CXXFLAGS="-Wall -g"

+		To build with support for the gprof profiling tool:

+		* make CXXFLAGS="-Wall -pg"

 	For subsequent compilations (after making modifications to the code, for example) use the following command:

 		* make clean && make

 ## Usage

-	Invoking a simulation run can be done with the following command (assuming you are currently in the Debug directory):
+	Invoking a simulation run can be done with the following command:

 		* ./traceFileSim <path/to/tracefile>

 	Upon completion, a summary of the allocation and collection activity will be written to a log file.
 This file will be located in the same directory as the